Find and Delete Duplicate Rows in MySQL with Examples

 Introduction

 Sometimes, unwanted duplicate data in the database creates problems for the application.
 It gives an error message and we search for the problem in the program.
 Even though you might have handled exceptions with proper error messages, we still need to identify the root cause of the issue.
 Here, we are talking about duplicate rows in the database, meaning, a group of columns or all the columns of a table have the same data in multiple rows.
-In this topic, we will discuss identifying and deleting duplicate rows from a MySQL table.
+In this topic, we will discuss how to identify and delete duplicate rows from a MySQL table.

 How does duplicate data get created?

-Let us take an example - Employee table can have the columns - name, employee ID, email and salary.
+Let us take an example of the Employee table that can have columns - name, employee ID, email and salary.
 The employee ID and email are supposed to be unique individually, and the application never allows the same employee ID or email for two or more rows in a table.
-However, there could be data migration or data import that can create duplicate data, when database level constraints are not present.
+However, there could be data migration or data import that can create duplicate data, when database-level constraints are not present.
 In this case, we need to fix the data loading program, but still, we need to check if duplicate rows are being created.
-To identify and remove the duplicates we will write SQL queries on the table.
+To identify and remove duplicate rows in a table, we will write the SQL queries on the table.

 Why do we need to identify them